Enver Hoxha: Later life and death

-In 1974, Hoxha accused Beqir Balluku, Minister of Defence and longtime ally, of being an agent of China and attempting a coup d'état, since Balluku had criticized Hoxha's bunker program and stated that a U.S. and Soviet invasion of Albania was unlikely.
+In 1974, Hoxha accused Beqir Balluku, Minister of Defence and longtime ally, of being an agent of China and attempting a coup d'état, since Balluku had criticized Hoxha's bunker program and said that a U.S. and Soviet invasion of Albania was unlikely.
 Hoxha sentenced Balluku and a group of his accused associates to death and appointed Mehmet Shehu as Minister of Defence.

 A new Constitution was decided upon by the Seventh Congress of the Albanian Party of Labour on 1–7 November 1976.
 According to Hoxha, "The old Constitution was the Constitution of the building of the foundations of socialism, whereas the new Constitution will be the Constitution of the complete construction of a socialist society."

 Self-reliance was now stressed more than ever.
 Citizens were encouraged to train in the use of weapons, and this activity was also taught in schools.
 The purpose of this training was to encourage the creation of quick partisans.

 Borrowing and foreign investment were banned under Article 26 of the Constitution, which read: "The granting of concessions to, and the creation of foreign economic and financial companies and other institutions or ones formed jointly with bourgeois and revisionist capitalist monopolies and states as well as obtaining credits from them are prohibited in the People's Socialist Republic of Albania."
 Hoxha said of borrowing money and allowing investment from other countries:

-During this period, Albania was the most isolated country in Europe.
+Albania was the most isolated country in Europe.
 In 1983, Albania imported goods which were worth $280 million but it exported goods which were worth $290 million, producing a trade surplus of $10 million.